betaflight/betaflight/docs/development/Blackbox Internals.md

 or motor measurements).

 #### Predict minthrottle (4)
 This predictor subtracts the value of "minthrottle" which is included in the log header.
-In Cleanflight, motors always lie in the range of `[minthrottle ... maxthrottle]` when the craft is armed, so this predictor is used for the first motor value in intraframes.
+In INAV, motors always lie in the range of `[minthrottle ... maxthrottle]` when the craft is armed, so this predictor is used for the first motor value in intraframes.